ironboy/_.apa/README.md

 ## (Underscore Array Prototype Append)

-Wrap underscore methods as array methods for those of us who thinks it is ok to extend the Array.prototype for sweeter syntax - but with the option to turn this on/off
+Wrap underscore methods as array methods for those of us who think it is ok to extend the Array.prototype for sweeter syntax - but with the option to turn this on/off.

 Thomas Frank 2015, MIT Licensed [http://opensource.org/licenses/MIT](http://opensource.org/licenses/MIT)